-Pallab Chakma: an agent of change for Bangladesh’s indigenous communities
+Pallab Chakma: human rights defender for Bangladesh’s indigenous communities

 Posted: 6 August 2023

-To mark International Day of the World’s Indigenous Peoples on 9 August, we are highlighting the work of Australia Awards alumnus Pallab Chakma of Bangladesh.
-Pallab is an indigenous rights activist from the Chittagong Hill Tracts, Bangladesh.
+Australia Awards alumnus Pallab Chakma is a passionate indigenous rights activist from the Chittagong Hill Tracts, Bangladesh.
 Australia has continued to support his advocacy, including by facilitating his participation in the 2023 United Nations Permanent Forum on Indigenous Issues (UNPFII) and by providing an alumni grant for his hosting of a conference for indigenous youth.

 Having witnessed the marginalisation of his own Chittagong Hill Tracts indigenous community in Bangladesh while growing up, Pallab Chakma resolved to be an advocate and an agent of change for others in his position.
 He used education, training and networking to prepare himself and is now working to help others from indigenous communities to realise their political, socio-economic, cultural and environmental rights.